growdigital/natureworks.org.uk/content/blog/240118-chestnut-miso.md

 For some reason, I’m being drawn towards fermented foods: sauerkraut, kimchi, sourdough, miso.
 I like Japanese food generally (the vegan suff) and the pickles in particular, and I love miso, although I don’t know much about how to cook with it.

 But soybeans aren’t a local crop, and I was wondering if you could make Sweet Chestnut miso?
 Apparently, you can.
 I found this article in Food Research International called [Development of fermented chestnut with Bacillus natto: Functional and sensory properties](https://www.sciencedirect.com/science/article/abs/pii/S0963996919308270).
 I am sorely tempted to try my hand.

+Edit: [Anthony](https://keal-a.fr/) emailed in to say

+> The article… refers to chestnut natto, which is another traditionnal Japanese fermentation made by *B.subtilis*, not kome-koji (rice+ *A.oryzae*) as it is the case in most misos.

+Thank you Anthony 🙂